How to cut and sew a dress: step-by-step tutorial

 Sewing tip

-The blue cotton fabric didn’t have a big difference between wrong and right sides so I had to apply one small trick I am always using in this case.
+The blue cotton fabric didn’t have a big difference between the wrong and right sides so I had to apply one small trick I am always using in this case.
 It can be really annoying to check where the fabric’s wrong side is every time I sew pattern pieces together.
 I can even make mistakes like sewing darts one on the wrong side and another on the right side.

 Did it happen to you also?
-Anyway, my trick is to use a small piece of a painter’s tape to mark the wrong side of the fabric on pattern pieces (all or some of them).
+Anyway, my trick is to use a small piece of painter’s tape to mark the wrong side of the fabric on pattern pieces (all or some of them).
 The tape will not leave any sign even on delicate silk fabric after removing.

 According to my plan, the next step was doing the embroidery.
-I like to add embroidery to my garments because I am sure that the embroidery can take any dress from plain to glorious.
+I like to add embroidery to my garments because I am sure that embroidery can take any dress from plain to glorious.

 It was a little bit of a challenge.
 The design I chose was pretty simple, it had only one color, but I had to repeat it many times and needed to calculate the exact placement of the designs which wasn’t really easy and I had to do a lot of math with my embroidery placement.